Annotated Bibliography

 This paper is very good (and is number 6 in our top 5 list).
 A super clear treatment of extraction attacks and adversarial examples with nice notation, excellent algorithmic description, and solid basic concepts.
 Describes improved and generalized extraction attacks and protections against them.
 The protections are somewhat naïve.

-Kairouz 2019— Censored and Fair Universal Representations using Generative Adversarial Models
+Kairouz 2019— Generative Adversarial Models and Bias

 Kairouz, Peter, Jiachun Liao, Chong Huang, Maunil Vyas, Monica Welfert, and Lalitha Sankar.
 “Generating Fair Universal Representations using Adversarial Models.” arXiv preprint arXiv:1910.00411 (2019).